unepwcmc/ProtectedPlanet/upgrade-plan/backend/06-postgis-and-database.md

 docker compose up -d
 ```

 You do **not** need to shut Postgres down cleanly by hand first: `docker compose stop db` leaves the cluster dirty (first gotcha below) and the script detects that and recovers it itself, since it carries the PG11 binaries.
-Doing it via the `db` service would only work while your `db` container is still the old 11 image — `docker-compose.yml` now names `17-3.5`, so a freshly created container refuses a PG11 data directory outright.
+Doing it via the `db` service would only work while your `db` container is still the old kartoza 11 image — `docker-compose.yml` now names `postgis/postgis:17-3.5`, so a freshly created container refuses a PG11 data directory outright.

 ### Why it is not a straight pg_upgrade